All applications for our teacher training programmes need to be made through UCAS.

 Typically our trainees have a degree in a relevant subject, possibly have work experience (not necessarily linked to teaching or education), are motivated to teach and are truly enthusiastic about their future working within schools.
 We are looking for trainees who have what it takes to become the outstanding teachers of the future.

 You must hold a UK Degree (or equivalent with NARIC paperwork to support).

-We will of course consider applications from you if you are in the last year of your studies; any offers made will be conditional based upon your obtaining predicted degree classification.
+We will consider an application from you if you are in the last year of your studies; any offers made will be conditional based upon your obtaining predicted degree classification.

 You will be observed working with young people as part of the interview process.

 - GCSE – Applicants must hold a Level 4 (C) or above (or standard equivalent in GCSE mathematics and English.
 Primary applicants must also have science GCSE at Level 4 (C) or above.

 These qualifications must be gained before entry to the training programme.